Anne Hathaway (wife of Shakespeare): Shakespeare's sonnets

-One of Shakespeare's sonnets, number 145, has been claimed to make reference to Anne Hathaway: the words 'hate away' may be a pun (in Elizabethan pronunciation) on 'Hathaway'.
-It has also been suggested that the next words, "And saved my life", would have been indistinguishable in pronunciation from "Anne saved my life".
+One of Shakespeare's sonnets, number 145, may make reference to Anne Hathaway: the words 'hate away' may be a pun on 'Hathaway'.
+Stephen Booth suggested that the next words, "And saved my life" could be another pun on "Anne saved my life".
 The sonnet differs from all the others in the length of the lines.
 Its fairly simple language and syntax have led to suggestions that it was written much earlier than the other, more mature, sonnets.

 Other literature

-The following poem about Anne has also been ascribed to Shakespeare, but its language and style are not typical of his verse.
+The following poem about Hathaway has also been ascribed to Shakespeare, but its language and style are not typical of his verse.
 It is widely attributed to Charles Dibdin (1748–1814) and may have been written for the Stratford-upon-Avon Shakespeare Festival of 1769:

-Fictional portrayals
+In fiction

-Anne is depicted in fiction during the 19th century, when Shakespeare started to become a figure in wider national and popular culture.
+Hathaway is depicted in fiction during the 19th century, when Shakespeare started to become a figure in wider national and popular culture.
 Emma Severn's novel Anne Hathaway, or, Shakespeare in Love (1845) portrays an idealised romance and happy marriage in an idyllic rural Stratford.
 She also appears in William Black's 1884 novel Judith Shakespeare about her daughter, portrayed as a conventional dutiful wife and concerned parent with a wayward daughter.

-By the early 20th century a more negative image of Hathaway emerged, following the publication of Frank Harris's books on Shakespeare's love life, and after the discovery that Anne was already pregnant when the couple married.
+By the early 20th century a more negative image of Hathaway emerged, following the publication of Frank Harris's books on Shakespeare's love life, and after the discovery that Hathaway was already pregnant when the couple married.
 A trend in literature on Hathaway in this period was to imagine her as a sexually incontinent cradle-snatcher, or, alternatively, a calculating shrew.
 More recent literature has included more varied representations of her.
 Historian Katherine Scheil describes Hathaway as a "wife-shaped void" used by modern writers "as a canvas for expressing contemporary woman's struggles—over independence, single motherhood, sexual freedom, unfaithful husbands, woman's education and power-relations between husband and wife."

 An adulterous Anne is imagined by James Joyce's character Stephen Dedalus, who makes a number of references to Hathaway.
 In Ulysses, he speculates that the gift of the infamous "second-best bed" was a punishment for her adultery, and earlier in the same novel, Dedalus analyses Shakespeare's marriage with a pun: "He chose badly?
 He was chosen, it seems to me.
 If others have their will Ann hath a way."
 Anne also appears in Hubert Osborne's The Shakespeare Play (c.
 1911) and its sequel The Good Men Do (1917), which dramatises a meeting between the newly widowed Anne and her supposed old rival for William's love "Anne Whateley".
 Anne is depicted as shrewish in the first play, and as spiteful towards her former rival in the latter.